“Think about the images’ effects you want to cause on the viewer”

 Whether it’s indoor or outdoor, facades offer interesting textures that add a little more atmosphere to your images.
 Depending on the structures and colors, you can tell a whole story with them in many different ways.
 If you’re having, for example, an elegant boarding behind the model, people will see more in the picture than just a wall.
 They imagine a tasteful room and associate a certain lifestyle with it.
 Of course, this should fit your brand.
 Shooting in front of bricks or a vintage looking facade can also look more qualitative, as it brings the fashion into a context, which may appeal more authentic.

 You can create even more ambiance when building a set with the help of a professional set designer.
 Compared to finding the perfect location, the advantage of making your own set is that you have full control over everything involved in the picture.
 Many theater and film funds offer a high range of furniture, decorations and other props for rent, which allows you to create sophisticated sceneries right in a studio, where everything else you need for the shooting is close.

 Coming back to simplicity, there’s always the opportunity to involve graphical elements or out-of-context props to make a picture more interesting.
 Geometrical elements in the background keep your image clean and bold at the same time.

 Most photo studios offer a selection of white blocks, chairs, stools and other props.
 But if you need something more special, you’ll have to order it or bring it to the shooting.
-Using only a minimum of props can add some atmosphere to you pictures, like when you use a set design, but still your images stay pure and focused on the product.
+Using only a minimum of props can add some atmosphere to your pictures, like when you use a set design, but still, your images stay pure and focused on the product.